-- What do you support about these policies and actions? - Is there anything you would add or change? - Are there any policy topics missing? - Should any of the policies be changed from a recommendation to a requirement or vice versa? - Are there additional specific actions that should be added to support implementation of the policies? - Provide a recommendation to the City Council on the Goals, Polices and Actions that should be included in the City's Draft General Plan Update - " Keep discussion focused on content; please email grammatical or typographical edits to generalplan@cityofsanmateo.org
+- Do you agree with the proposed revisions to the draft goals, policies, and actions, and the proposed new polices and actions in response to input received to date? - Is there anything you would add or change? - Should any of the policies be changed from a recommendation to a requirement or vice versa? - Are there additional specific actions that should be added to support implementation of the policies? - " Provide direction on the Goals, Polices and Actions that should be included in the City's Draft General Plan Update - " Keep discussion focused on content; please email grammatical or typographical edits to generalplan@cityofsanmateo.org